© 2018. All right reserved. P S Ranjan & Co, Advocates & Solicitors Powered by VISHTECH

 Contingency Fee Agreements

 - Contingency fee (meaning, “no-win, no-fee”) agreements are illegal.
-It would be unethical of an advocate and solicitor to accept a case on the basis that his costs will be paid out of the fruits of the litigation.
+It would be unethical of an advocate and solicitor to accept an engagement on the basis that his costs will be paid out of the fruits of the litigation.
 Similarly, it would be unethical of an advocate and solicitor to finance the litigation for a client and to agree to be paid only in the event of success.

 High Costs in Medico-Legal Cases

-- In criminal cases, the court does not award to a successful party costs as understood in civil litigation.
+- In criminal cases, the court does not award to a successful party cost as understood in civil litigation.
 There is a rarely-exercised power vested in the court to order a convicted person to pay the costs incurred by the prosecution.
 The court may order payment out of public funds of the expenses incurred by witnesses, whether for the prosecution or the defence, and also compensation for their trouble and loss of time.

 Cases with a Medico-Legal Content